fullscale180/asm2arm/README.md

 Hello Azure expert!

 This is a PowerShell script module for migrating your **single** Virtual Machine (VM) from Azure Service Management (ASM) stack to Azure Resource Manager (ARM) stack.
-It exposes two commandlets:
+It exposes two cmdlets:
 ``` PowerShell
 Add-AzureSMVmToRM
 New-AzureSmToRMDeployment
 ```

-The first commandlet can either generate a set of ARM templates and imperative PowerShell scripts (to copy the disk blobs and if the VM has VM Agent Extensions), given a VM, or after generating those, deploy the VM (with the -deploy flag), using the New-AzureSmToRMDeployment commandlet.
+The first cmdlet can either generate a set of ARM templates and imperative PowerShell scripts (to copy the disk blobs and if the VM has VM Agent Extensions), given a VM, or after generating those, deploy the VM (with the -deploy flag), using the New-AzureSmToRMDeployment cmdlet.

 As for the VM, you have the option for either creating a clone of the given VM, with the blobs backing the disks (both OS and data) copied, or built one using the source as a recipe with completely new disks.

 We recommend you to start without the -Deploy option, and look at the generated files.
-After looking at the generated files and you feel confident, run the scripts and deploy the templates using the New-AzureSmToRMDeployment commandlet.
-If the Add-AzureSMVmToRM is run without the -Deploy switch, it generates a line to run the New-AzureSMToRMDeployment commandlet.
+After looking at the generated files and you feel confident, run the scripts and deploy the templates using the New-AzureSmToRMDeployment cmdlet.
+If the Add-AzureSMVmToRM is run without the -Deploy switch, it generates a line to run the New-AzureSMToRMDeployment cmdlet.

 ## What does it do?
  1. Either copies the VMs disks over to an ARM storage account, or creates brand new ones (you are responsible to re-establish the state)